Cray-HPE/docs-csm/operations/node_management/Rebuild_NCNs/Re-add_Storage_Node_to_Ceph.md

+# Re-Add a Storage Node to Ceph

-# Adding a Ceph Node to the Ceph Cluster
+Use the following procedure to re-add a Ceph node to the Ceph cluster.

 **NOTE:** This operation can be done to add more than one node at the same time.

 ## Add Join Script

-1. Copy and paste the below script into `/srv/cray/scripts/common/join_ceph_cluster.sh`
+1. Copy and paste the below script into `/srv/cray/scripts/common/join_ceph_cluster.sh`.

    **NOTE:** This script may also available in the `/usr/share/doc/csm/scripts` directory where the latest ***`docs-csm`*** RPM is installed.
 If so, it can be copied from that node to the new storage node being rebuilt and skip to step 2.